 I had given up on ever getting a chance to visit this busted up abandoned waterpark.
-The last time I investigated I found numerous reports of new owners coming in, fencing it up and arresting anybody that dared to enter.
+The last time I researched the facility I found numerous reports of new owners coming in, fencing it up and arresting anybody that dared to enter.
 It had fallen off my radar until I drove by it this morning.
 Since there’s no easy turn off once you pass it heading towards Vegas, it took me 15 miles after I passed it to make my decision.

 As soon as I entered, the kid in the car followed me in.
 I instantly realized that he was acting reluctant because he was a tagger [backpack filled with cans] and was obviously a little sketched out about getting caught.
 I let him know that it didn’t look like we had anything to worry about since the place was wide open and there didn’t appear to be any ‘No Trespassing’ signs.
 My words appeared to calm his nerves and we both went on our separate ways.